Tracy Stafford

-Tracy Stafford (born January 2, 1948 in Fort Lauderdale, Florida) served in the Florida House of Representatives from 1990–2000.
-He currently lives in Wilton Manors, Florida, where he also served as Mayor from 1986–1990.
+Tracy Stafford (born January 2, 1948, in Fort Lauderdale, Florida) served in the Florida House of Representatives from 1990 to 2000.
+He currently lives in Wilton Manors, Florida, where he also served as mayor from 1986 to 1990.

 Family

 A fifth-generation Floridian, Tracy Eugene Stafford was born the elder child of Leslie Stafford, who worked for the Eli Witt Company, and Marcia Stafford, a kindergarten teacher and City Clerk for the City of Wilton Manors.
 Tracy's younger sister is actress and author Nancy Stafford who was crowned Miss Florida in 1976 and would later work as an actress on the TV series Matlock.
 At the 39th Annual Pioneer Day Event at the Fort Lauderdale History Center on December 3, 2011, the Broward County Historical Commission named both Tracy and Nancy as Broward County Pioneers.

 Education

 After graduating from Ft.
 Lauderdale High School, Tracy attended the University of Florida where he attained his Bachelor of Arts degree in English Literature and his Juris Doctor.
 He was a member of the Phi Kappa Psi fraternity, Florida Beta chapter and was elected three times to the position of Archon, representing District IV on the national Fraternity's Executive Council for a total of five years.
 The District IV seat was also once held by President Woodrow Wilson.